rtic-rs/rtic-examples/rtic_v5/heartbeat_stm32l4/README.md

 # STM32F103 Bluepill RTIC Blink example

 Working example of simple LED blinking application for popular Bluepill boards based on the STM32F103C8 chip.
-Example uses schedule API and peripherials access.
+Example uses schedule API and peripherals access.
 You will need `stlink v2` tool or other programmer to flash the board.

 ## How-to

 ### Terminal workflow

 Rust embedded relies heavily on `terminal workflow`, you will enter commands in the terminal.
-This can be strange at first, but this enables usage of great things like continious integration tools.
+This can be strange at first, but this enables usage of great things like continuous integration tools.

 For Mac OS X consider using `iTerm2` instead of Terminal application.
 For Windows consider using `powershell` (win + r -> powershell -> enter -> cd C:\examples\rtic_v5\bluepill_blinky)

 ### Build

 Run `cargo build` to compile the code.
 If you run it for the first time, it will take some time to download and compile dependencies.
-After that, you will see comething like:
+After that, you will see something like:

 ```bash
 >cargo build